ColinKCurtis/dissertation/README.md

+# Nanoscale and Macroscale Tribological Attributes of Alumina, Stainless Steel, and Carbon Nanostructures in Aqueous Environments

-# Colin K Curtis disseration 2018 ncsu physics
+## Colin K Curtis

-# Nanotribology, Atomic Scale Surfaces, Nanoparticles, Friction
+## Krim Nanotribology, NCSU Physics

+## Table of Contents

+###

-If you want to set up a dissertation using LaTeX, copy the following files/directories into your own directory:
+### If you want to set up a dissertation using LaTeX, copy the following files/directories into your own directory:

 Chapter-1/, Appendix-A/, Samples/, ckc1.tex, front.tex, ncsuthesis.cls, optional.tex